zimaxnet/engram/docs/sop-voicelive-chat-environments.md

 - **Write path**: best-effort (timeouts + errors swallowed) so real-time voice does not stall if Zep is slow/unavailable

 Implementation notes:

 - **Backend**: `backend/api/routers/voice.py` appends `Turn`s to an `EnterpriseContext` and calls `persist_conversation(...)` after each assistant response.
+- **Enrichment**: At session start, the backend fetches up to 20 facts from Zep and injects them into the system instructions.
 - **Event sources**:
   - user: `CONVERSATION_ITEM_INPUT_AUDIO_TRANSCRIPTION_COMPLETED`
   - assistant: `RESPONSE_TEXT_DONE` (fallback: `RESPONSE_AUDIO_TRANSCRIPT_DONE`/`RESPONSE_DONE`)